Trust-KP/TRUST/Framework/Trust_Framework_v2.0.md

 ## 10.6 Trust Lens Architecture Across Individual and Institutional Systems

-Trust arises through the same interpretive mechanism across contexts, but the informational environments in which signals are generated and processed differ between direct interpersonal settings and institutionally mediated environments.
+Trust arises through the same interpretive mechanism across contexts, but the environments through which outcomes and traces are preserved, accessed, and interpreted differ between interpersonal and institutional settings.

-Trust interpretation always occurs through the judgement of observers.

-Observers evaluate signals generated from the contribution history of participants whose behaviour produces observable outcomes within cooperative systems.
-Trust bearers may be individuals or organisations within cooperative systems.

-Institutional environments do not interpret trust independently.
-Instead, they structure how signals are generated, verified, recorded, and transmitted between participants.
-Through procedures such as documentation, auditing, certification, and standardised reporting, institutions stabilise the signal environment in which observers apply the four trust lenses.
+Observers evaluate signals formed from accessible contribution outcomes or traces.
+Institutions structure how those outcomes or traces are recorded, verified, represented, and transmitted, thereby shaping the environment within which observers form and evaluate signals.

 As a result, trust interpretation within institutional settings reflects the evaluation of organisational contribution histories within structured signal environments, whereas interpersonal contexts rely more heavily on direct observation and less formalised signals.